 There are plenty of things you can do yourself, but there are some things best left in the capable hands of professionals—like crime scene clean-up.
-Cleaning up after a violent crime in your home or place of work is dangerous business, as bodily fluids and remains can be hazardous to human health.
-Crime scene clean-up is an emotional job, and one that requires a sympathetic nature and a strong stomach.
+Cleaning up after a violent crime in your home or place of work is a dangerous business, as bodily fluids and remains can be hazardous to human health.
+Crime scene clean-up is an emotional job and one that requires a sympathetic nature and a strong stomach.
 So, who are the men and women that make up a trauma scene clean-up crew?
 Here’s a brief look, courtesy of Biohazard Response of Orlando.

-The Making of a Crime-Scene Cleaner
+The Making Of a Crime-Scene Cleaner

 Trauma scene clean-up isn’t for everyone.
-There are people who are well-suited for the work, particularly those with at least three important qualities: a strong stomach, the ability to emotionally detach from his or her work, and a sympathetic nature.
+There are people who are well-suited for the work, particularly those with at least three important qualities: a strong stomach, the ability to emotionally detach from his or her work, and sympathetic nature.
 Individuals who are easily depressed or empathetic are not usually the most ideal candidates for the work, nor are people who show great enthusiasm for gore.

 Certifications and Compliance